 Significant challenges for the Programme area are climate change adaptation, prevention, detection and warning of natural and anthropogenic hazards, sustainable water management as well as awareness rising on the sensitive issues of the wide range of stakeholders and inhabitants of the Programme area.
-The Programme should support the protection of biodiversity natural heritage and resources of its area.
+Moreover, it is necessary to increase the involvement and participation of the inhabitants of the Programme area in cross-border cooperation aimed at transition to a circular and resource efficient economy.